Fort Collins Police Target Cruisers Vandalizing Property, Rolling Coal

 Now, Fort Collins Police Services has launched a multi-week operation to crack down on illegal activity among the group many in Fort Collins call “the cruisers.”
-The group is made up of mostly teenagers and young adults, most of whom are law-abiding and simply looking for a safe space to socialize.READ MORE: School District 49 Reviews New Colorado Department Of Health Guidelines Mandating COVID Single Case Reporting After Initial Refusal
+The group is made up of mostly teenagers and young adults, most of whom are law-abiding and simply looking for a safe space to socialize.READ MORE: 1 Person Dies After Being Rescued From Burning Home

 The groups often meet up in parking lots of shuttered businesses, oftentimes at the old JCPenney property.
 That property is now monitored via a live camera system that Fort Collins police set up.
 Broken bottles, damaged store windows, smashed signs and tire marks from donuts and racing can be found at the old JCPenney property alone.

-Some then take routine trips throughout the weekend nights north on College Avenue into Old Town.
+Some then take routine trips throughout the weekend nights north on College Avenue into Old Town Fort Collins.
 The bustling area, filled with pedestrians and those dining outdoors, was swarmed with loud vehicles.
 Large trucks are often seen “rolling coal,” which is when drivers intentionally spread excessive levels of dark exhaust onto people who are on the sides of the roadway.

 “We started with some education, and then we moved to a lot of enforcement to try and curve the behavior,” said Fort Collins Police Sgt.
 Kyle Bendzsa.